madadam/freenect2.net/README.md

 		monodevelop Freenect2.sln

-5. Check the target framework of the two solution subproject to match your currently installed .NET version.
+5. Check the target framework of the two solution subprojects to match your currently installed .NET version.

 6. Press F5